victorvadl/victorvadl/README.md

 <!-- My intro -->
-<h2 align="center">Hi there, I'm Victor Rafael 👋</h2>
+<h2 align="center">Hi there, I'm Victor Lima 👋</h2>

 <p align="center">
-- 📜 I’m currently studying for to be a Software Engineer. <br>
+- 📜 I am a Software Engineer on a constant development journey. <br>
-- 🔭 Working on API integrations using Python and SQL. <br>
+- 🔭 Working on the development of API integrations and webscrapping, using Python, Javascript and SQL. <br>
-- 📖 I’m currently learning C#, Javascript, .NET and SQL.
+- 📖 Currently I am studying  .NET, Javascript and SQL.
 </p>

 <!-- Profile Views -->